junxit/us-congress-bills-113/metadata.md

 - 2014-07-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 494.
 - 2014-07-31 — Passed Senate with an amendment by Voice Vote. (consideration: CR 8/1/2014 S5312-5313; text as passed Senate: CR 8/1/2014 S5312-5313)
 - 2014-07-31 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR 8/1/2014 S5312-5313; text as passed Senate: CR 8/1/2014 S5312-5313)
+- 2014-08-01 — Message on Senate action sent to the House.
+- 2014-08-01 — Received in the House.
+- 2014-08-01 — Referred to the House Committee on Foreign Affairs.